antvis/G6/docs/manual/advanced/mode-and-custom-behavior.en.md

 **The reason for using multiple modes:**<br />
 The same mouse operation has different meanings in different scenarios.
 For example:

 - Canceling the selected state by clicking the canvas V.S.
 Adding new node on the clicked position on the canvas.
-Both these two requirements are binded to the operation of clicking the canvas;
+Both these two requirements are binded to the event of clicking the canvas;
-- 点击选中、点击两个节点添加边都涉及到了鼠标在节点上的点击操作。
+- Selecting a node by clicking it V.S.
+Adding an edge by clicking two end nodes.
+Both these two requirements are binded to the event of clicking the node.

-为了区分这些操作的含义，我们使用交互模式 mode 划分不同的场景。<br />
+To distinguish the meanings of these operations, we utilize the interaction modes on a graph for different scenarios .<br />

-## 前提代码
+## Prerequisite Code
-下面 HTML 代码是本文的基础代码，后续功能将在这份代码中增量添加。下面代码定义了左上方的下拉菜单，以及后面将会用到图上的初始数据 `data`。
+Here goes the basic HTML code for this chapter.
+We will add new codes incrementally to enable new functions.
+This prerequisite code defines the drop-down menu and the source `data`.
 ```html
 <!DOCTYPE html>
 <html lang="en">